 Visaginas: the place to model a nuclear explosion

 The Chernobyl tour of Lithuania continues to Didžiosios Kabiškės village in the Nemenčinė municipality.
 According to J. Špokas, the locals here and at the Laišaičiai village in Vievis municipality could not cut hay for the entire summer, as they had to maintain the image of abandoned settlements around Chernobyl.

 However, something special truly awaits once you head to Ignalina.
-The trip may only last for one and a half hour, but you are travelling into history.
+The trip may only last for one and a half hours, but you are traveling into history.

 “All the power plant environments you the in the series – except for the ruined bits – were filmed at the Ignalina nuclear power plant (IAE),” said J. Špokas.
 “The firefighters driving towards the fire, the divers going into the pipes, the miners coming in to dig the shaft – it’s all here, as the atmosphere at IAE is unique, impossible to recreate anywhere else.
 However, it’s also a site of strategic importance for Lithuania, so filming there was not easy.”

 During the day, one can visit the IAE with a guided tour.
 It’s not easy to get into one, but anyone can try.
 J. Špokas also suggests seeing a nuclear power plant control panel-simulator at the Visaginas training center – it’s identical to the one in Chernobyl and the IAE.

 The set designers, the real one – for the training of power plant employees, made the one in the series.
 The simulator allowed the staging of various scenarios that may arise during the operation of the IAE, even an explosion.
 Today, visitors can even push the legendary emergency protection button AZ-5.